 But to ensure your ball python enjoys a high quality of life, you must provide him with the proper care.
 This means, among other things, providing a suitable habitat or enclosure for your pet.

 Below, we’ll try to help you do exactly this.
 We’ll explain the most important things to keep in mind when selecting and preparing your ball python’s enclosure.
-We’ll also discuss the proper humidity, temperature, bedding and lighting for the habitat too.
+We’ll also discuss the proper humidity, temperature, bedding, and lighting for the habitat too.

 But we’ll begin by looking at the natural habitat of the ball python, as this will inform some of our choices and decisions moving forward.

-What Is the Ball Python’s Natural Habitat Like?
+Ball Python Natural Habitat

 They primarily inhabit grasslands, scrublands, savannas and open forests.
 Ball pythons may also live in disturbed areas, around human habitations or farms.
 They do not typically inhabit rainforests (or other dense forests), nor do they live in deserts or extremely arid places.
 Ball pythons spend most of their time in rodent burrows, which provide them with shelter and moderate temperatures.